mmalvarez/eth-isabelle/docs/syntax.rst

 Conclusion
 ===========

 In this post, I have described the syntax of Elle-Core, the intermediate representation of the Elle system enabling structured programming, and its translation to EVM.
-The goal of the Elle project is to formally verify this translation - but that will have to wait for a future post (very briefly, we will write an interpreter for Elle and use induction to prove that the compiled EVM code will always behave the same way as the interpreted Elle code, where the EVM code's behavior is described by the model given in the Eth-Isabelle project).
+The goal of the Elle project is to formally verify this translation.
+The translation itself is described in :doc:`implementation`, and additional details about the verification can be found in :doc:`correctness`.

-TODO
-In the previous article (:doc:`usage`) we talked about how to use the FourL frontend to write LLL code.
-As covered in :doc:`implementation`,